What causes TMJ?

 1) Macro trauma – a blow to the head, face, or jaw can immediately or years after cause TMJD.

-2) Micro trauma – bruxism (grinding) or clenching of teeth can either primarily cause TMJD or secondarily due to some underlying problem.
+2) Micro trauma – bruxism (grinding) or clenching of teeth can either primarily cause TMJD or secondarily due to some underlying problem, like obstructive sleep apnea (OSA).

 Question: Do most people with a TMJD need surgery?